 These Easter activity pages from Busy Books and More are a great resource to use.
 They are fun and there is something for all ages: ranging from color sheets and mazes to cross words.

 3. Do crafts and activities with your children that focus on the true meaning of Easter and include their friends.
 Pinterest is full of ideas, from resurrection gardens to pretzel crosses, resurrection rolls and resurrection scenes (like a nativity scene).
 I have a whole Pinterest board dedicated to a Christ-Centered Easter

 4. Purchase and distribute free copies of books that present the gospel in a clear way.
-Ideas are Jesus: the One and Only by Beth Moore, The Case for the Resurrection by Lee Strobel or The Dig – Luke, vols 1 & 2 Bible studies that are perfect for children.
+You can find some ideas for books you can purchase in my Amazon Storefront.
 Let them know that this is an Easter gift from your family to theirs.